 The first question I’d ask you is why do you want a camera?
 Once you share your passion and excitement then’ll I’ll crush it by asking how much money do you have to buy it?

 I think the most fun I had with a camera was my Diana 35mm film camera I got at Urban Outfitters.
-It was first stressful learning how it worked because its suppose to be “easy”, which can be very complicated.
-Once I figured out how to put the film in and get it out, taking the photos added to the memories captured.
+It was first stressful learning how it worked because its suppose to be “easy”, which made things complicated.
+Once I figured out how to use the camera, I had fun trying out different effects it offered.

 You won’t like this answer – I know you wanna run out and buy an expensive camera.
 I recommend buying a 35mm camera with a detachable lens to teach you the fundamentals.
 Test the shutter to see if it works before you buy.
 You will bond with this camera and people will call you strange.
 Little kids will ask to look behind the camera wondering where their photo is.
 But you will learn how to frame up, expose, and capture a moment.
 Every exposer will cost you – $2 for each shot (development and film.)
 You will feel the mistakes in your wallet but you’ll also learn how to use the camera without a computer thinking for you.
 The photos you take will surprise you, and show you what kind of photographer you wanna be.
 Because those will be the picture you take most.

-Answer #2: I want a camera to take with me while I travel.
+I want a camera to take with me while I travel. -a digital point in shoot

 We all have this romantic image in our head of walking down the streets of Italy pointing and shooting our camera capturing people in the market place, beautiful architecture and of course our self in front of landmarks.
 But the reality is, you will leave your heavy camera in the hotel and settle for your camera phone – this my friend, you will regret.
 Sure you got 50 likes on FB but the day will come when you want to print the photo and there you will see the truth of how bad camera phone pictures are- they suck.
 The good news, because of iPhone technology advancing, they are getting better but until then, I recommend a point and shoot that cost more than $200, anything cheaper will have low pixels.
 I found the Nikon CoolPic 300 produces great photos!
 I bought it for the manual settings.
 Although I hardly use it because it takes too much time to set, instead I use the auto settings.